-APRIL 2016 - Welcome to Gisborne City Specials - Out East - thanks for coming to visit.
-Included here are many things to see and do in Gisborne District.
-Please note: New businesses / information / photos are added daily. #Gisborne
+MAY 2016 - Welcome to Gisborne City Specials - Out East - There are many things to see and do in Gisborne District.
+New businesses / information / photos added daily. #Gisborne

 |Gisborne City NZ||SWIM||CYCLE||RUN|